peytonshow/MC-Long-Run/readme.md

 * Chainmail armor is craftable from upgrading Leather Armor w/ chain.
 Costs ~16 iron, vs 24 for full iron normally.
 D
 * Chainmail armor now shares stats with iron, with a minor difference in durability.
 (This is to help chainmails really weird place in progression.
 Like, when are we even supposed to use this in vanilla?)
 D
 * Gold Armor's durability is now 220 (Iron is 240) D
 * Gold Armor now has the same defense as Diamond, which is inline with golds 'short-term powerup' properties, like in gapples.
+PD
 * Iron Armor now has 1 Toughness.
 (For reference, Diamond has 2, netherite 3.)
 D
 * Netherite now provides 3 more armor on a full set.
 The added armor is not taken into account during slowdown calculation, which makes it very powerful, but still slow.
 This makes tanking an actually viable strategy.
 D
 * Netherite's enchantability has been moved to Stone.
 This should promote building more, safer village infrastructure rather than relying on RNG.
 * Moved Electrum enchantability to Diamond Tier.
 This puts it in line as an equal alternative to netherite, rather than a total down/upgrade.
 Electrum avoids the massive slowdown of netherite, but is more involved to earn.
 * Leather armor is now craftable out of Rabbit Hide OR Leather.
+TD

 TOOLS
+* Fist breaks blocks 50% slower.
+* Wooden tools break blocks 50% Slower.
+* Wooden tools now have ~20 durability each.
+D
 * All Gold Tools durability upped to 225 (For ref, Iron is 250).
 D
 * Stone and Gold pickaxes can mine Gold Ore.
 * Altered lower Hoe material's durability to match their place in mat heirarchy and gives a reason to make hoes out of better materials.
-Even with diamonds and netherite, there is never really a reason to waste that on hoes in base game, so spamming wood/stone hoes for a single field should be more annoying (Wood -60%, Stone -60%) PD
+Even with diamonds and netherite, there is never really a reason to waste that on hoes in base game, so spamming wood/stone hoes for a single field should be more annoying (Wood -60%, Stone -60%) D
 * May Reroll enchantments at enchanting table for 1 lapis and a few EXP points (Not levels!)
 D
 * Nerfed Mending, Now its a one-use book that resets repair cost.
 (Mending in this modpack should be super easy to come by with a village, so keeping vanilla functionality is extremely overkill.)
 D
 * All Gold equipment benefits from Fortune II, even if it's unenchanted.
 D